Shikali Jatra

 Sikali Jatra is a religious festival of Newar people in Khokana of the Kathmandu Valley.
 The jatra is performed in Dashain by the people who do not celebrate the Dashain festival.

-The Jatra is five days long and is dedicated to the goddess Sikali (also called Ajima).
-The goddess Shikali is one of the sisters of goddess in Dakshinkali.
-The Shikali's temple is located in Khokana.
+The Jatra is five-day festival dedicated to Sikali (also called Ajima), one of the deities in Hundism.
+Sikali is one of the sisters of goddess in Dakshinkali.
+Sikali's temple is located in Khokana.

 In Khokana there are three major communities namely Tagu, Salagu and Jagu.
-On the day of Jatra, four virgin boys each from Tagu and Salagu is selected to worship Sikali.
-The locals wears masks to represent 14 Hindu gods and goddesses.
+On the day of Jatra, four virgin boys each from Tagu and Salagu are selected to worship Sikali.
+The locals wears masks to represent 14 Hindu deities.
 Masked dances is performed following tantric rituals.
 The dancers wears colourful attires.
 A wooden chariot of goddess Rudrayani is carried on the streets and finally set at the Sikali temple.
 The procession is led by a Newar priest wearing white robe.